-- 49. Joseph Bermudez is a 36-year-old Latino man, a married father of one, and a lifelong resident of the Bronx.
-He works as a warehouse manager at an appliance company. - 50.
+- 48. Joseph Bermudez is a 36-year-old Latino man, a married father of one, and a lifelong resident of the Bronx.
+He works as a warehouse manager at an appliance company. - 49.
 On July 7, 2012, Mr. Bermudez was involved in a traffic accident and taken to a police precinct, where he agreed to take a blood alcohol test.
 Even though his blood alcohol level was below the legal limit, he was arrested for drunk driving.
-He was arraigned in Bronx Criminal Court on July 8, 2012.

-- 51. Mr. Bermudez had 38 scheduled court dates, including 28 Trial Dates, before his case was sent out to trial in December 2015-1,255 days after his initial arraignment.
-He was acquitted of all charges. - 52.
-On at least 16 Trial Dates, both parties were ready to proceed to trial, but there were no Trial Parts available. - 53.
-On five Trial Dates, the prosecution stated not ready for trial and requested adjournments. - 54.
-Mr. Bermudez repeatedly rejected non-criminal, non-incarceratory plea offers and requested a trial. - 55.
-Mr. Bermudez was ultimately acquitted after a trial that took three days.
+He was arraigned in Bronx Criminal Court on July 8, 2012. - 50.
+Mr. Bermudez had 38 scheduled court dates, including 28 Trial Dates, before his case was sent out to trial in December 2015-1,255 days after his initial arraignment.
+He was acquitted of all charges. - 51.
+On at least 16 Trial Dates, both parties were ready to proceed to trial, but there were no Trial Parts available. - 52.
+On five Trial Dates, the prosecution stated not ready for trial and requested adjournments.